Don’t Overlook These Money-Saving Tax Credits

 8. Adoption Credit

 The Adoption Credit helps families offset the high cost of adopting a child.
-Qualified expenses include court/attorney fees, traveling expenses—such as meals and lodging while away from home—and any other associated costs of adoption.
-It applies to all forms of adoption except for that on the part of a step-parent.
+Qualified expenses include court/attorney fees, traveling expenses—such as meals and lodging while away from home—and other associated costs of adoption.

-For the 2023 tax year, the credit will be worth up to $15,950.
-If you adopt a special-needs child, you can claim the full credit amount even if your actual adoption costs are less.
-It is, however, nonrefundable, meaning the amount is limited to your actual tax liability, although it can be carried forward for five years.
+For the 2024 tax year, the credit is worth up to $16,810.
+If you adopt a child with special needs, you can claim the full credit amount even if your actual adoption costs are less.
+However, this credit is nonrefundable, meaning the amount is limited to your actual tax liability, although it can be carried forward for five years.